 Your body needs fat to function optimally and to build lean muscle mass.
 The keto diet will provide all the fat you need from a variety of sources.
 It would appear that saturated fat is especially important, so you shouldn’t be cutting this out either .

-Nothing is more anabolic than testosterone so while you may get that insulin spike on a high carb diet, you get controlled insulin on a keto diet (which means less fat gain), and you get the power of testosterone working in your favor.
+Nothing is more anabolic than testosterone.
+While you may get that insulin spike on a high carb diet, you get controlled insulin on a keto diet, and you get the power of testosterone working in your favor.

 We must not forget the power of protein in all of this as well.
 As noted, protein provides the building blocks upon which muscle tissue is made from.
 The ketogenic diet ensures that you do get enough protein into your day to support the mass gaining goals.